mcpayment/mcp-php/README.md

 ## 1. Installation

 Your application should meet minimum version of **PHP ≥ 7.2**.
+> :bangbang: This package not ready yet for production use :bangbang:

 If you are using [Composer](https://getcomposer.org), you can install via composer CLI: